 A good attorney can help you avoid making a mess of your divorce and your life.

 10. Assuming It’s Easy To Change Divorce Decrees

 Understand that a divorce ruling is a matter of law, not just a suggestion.
 To change any part of the decree you will need to file paperwork to modify the ruling and have supporting evidence for the request.
 Circumstances can change, but the court will want to see a significant reason that you are appealing the original ruling.
 Your ex’s $1,000/year raise is not sufficient to petition the court for higher maintenance payments.
 The court will also want to see evidence of a good-faith attempt to resolve any issues before a motion for modification.

 You can really screw up your divorce by running back to court to make little modifications to the original divorce arrangement.
 Work with an attorney to make sure you have all angles covered and make every effort to get the ruling right the first time.

 Not every divorce has to be painful or difficult.
-If you choose to work with an attorney, call (303) 688-0944 for your free, no obligation, consultation with one of our divorce attorneys.
+If you choose to work with an attorney, call (303) 688-0944 to begin your free case assessment.
 If you choose to represent yourself, take heed of the above advice so you don’t make a mess of your future.